The Singleton

 "Okay."

-Julian watched the lights go out.
-He did not feel heroic.
-He did not feel righteous.
-He felt the specific grief of a man who had chosen the bigger number against the smaller, and who was going to spend the rest of his life trying not to forget the smaller.
+Julian watched the last rows go dark.
+He did not feel heroic, and the absence of that feeling was the most honest thing in the room.
+He had chosen the bigger number against the smaller one and he was going to spend the rest of his life refusing to let the smaller number become a statistic.

 "Your mother said it was okay."

 "Yeah."
-He almost smiled.
-The almost did not become a smile.
+He almost smiled; the almost did not arrive.
 "She was always smarter than me."

 ---

 She said, to Julian, flat: "Okay.
-I'll build the real bridge.
+I can build the ship.
+I just need the time Earth won't give me.
 Get me the budget."

 Julian: "You have it.
 Starting Monday."

 Ayla nodded once.
 She turned to Jeff.
 "Thank you.
 For what you did today.
-For the paper I will one day get to write.
-You will be a co-author if you want."
+For the paper I will, one day, get to write.
+You can be a co-author if you want it."

 "I don't."